In this article we are going to learn how to use the consumption feature in the EMS platform.

 - To assign those devices to their corresponding location

-Remember that you can only visualize energy data in this screen.
+Remember that you can only visualize energy data in this screen (and additionally water).

-To visualize data of other types of parameters, you should go to Advanced Analytics.
+To visualise data of other types of parameters, you should go to Advanced Analytics, the New Pages, in the "by Parameter" analysis or in the Dashboards.

 How does it work?